timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 In order to mitigate potential problems, the notification file size SHOULD be reduced by removing delta file entries from the notification file that already have been available for an extended period of time.
-Because some RP instances will only synchronize every 1-2 hours (observed in 2024), the RRDP server SHOULD include deltas for at least 4 hours.
+Because some RP instances may only sunchronize every 1-2 hours, the RRDP server SHOULD include deltas for at least 4 hours.

 Furthermore, it is RECOMMENDED that publication engines do not produce RRDP delta files more frequently than once per minute.
 A possible approach for this is that